microsoft/AzureTRE/docs/tre-admins/start-stop.md

 We use [Azure Automation](https://docs.microsoft.com/en-us/azure/automation/overview) to run this procedure.

-Be sure to create a runbook with Powershell 7.1 enabled and an identity with contributor permissions on the subscription.
+Be sure to create a runbook with PowerShell 7.1 or PowerShell 7.2 enabled and an identity with contributor permissions on the subscription.
 Note that the script below uses a system managed identity and if you use something different then you might need to update the authentication part.

 If you create a new Automation account, you will have the required modules preinstalled.